 2.3.
 Selection of Sampling Sites

-A total of eleven (11) major refuse dumps sites were selected across various neighborhoods in Awka Metropolis.
+A total of eleven (11) major dumps sites were selected across various neighborhoods in Awka Metropolis.
 This includes urban and semi-urban zones.
 These sites were chosen based on the visible presence of decomposing organic waste, household refuse, and high synanthropic fly activity.

 2.4.
 Fly Trapping Techniques